David Carroll (biker): Quebec Biker War

 During the Quebec biker war, Carroll displayed a raging hatred of the Rock Machine as Kane reported that Carroll "seemed to take the [biker] war personally" and that for him "there did not exist any peaceful means to end the conflict".
 Kane described Carroll as "a very bad businessman...
 Wolf makes a lot of money but he can't keep it".
+In his reports, Kane described Carroll as a hard drinking Hells Angel who was "chronically broke".
 Kane reported that he would visit Carroll in his house to discuss drug deals and then go out with the Carroll family to their favorite Vietnamese restaurant in Morin-Heights, saying he found the juxtaposition of criminality and domesticity to be quite jarring.
-Carroll was described by journalists such as Julien Sher, William Marsden and Peter Edwards as an arrogant, ill-tempered bully with an intense contempt for anyone who was not a Hell Angel.
-Kane in his reports stressed that Carroll displayed abnormal amounts of anger and hatred.
+Carroll was described by journalists such as Julian Sher, William Marsden and Peter Edwards as an arrogant, ill-tempered bully with an intense contempt for anyone who was not a Hells Angel.
+Kane, in his reports, stressed that Carroll displayed abnormal amounts of anger and hatred towards the Rock Machine.
+Kane reported that, along with Boucher, Carroll was the Hells Angel who had taken out the most contracts on the lives of Rock Machine members.
+In his reports, Kane described Carroll as personally collecting intelligence on the Rock Machine, which was unusual for a "full patch" Hells Angel.

 In the first days of February 1995, Kane reported that Carroll had planted a bomb in Quebec City that cost one person their leg.
 Kane found himself in the middle of a power struggle between Carroll and another Hells Angel, an American living in Montreal named Scott Steinert.
 Kane in his reports stated that Steinert was the most aggressive of the Angels as Kane described Steinert as a bully with a belligerent and unpleasant personality.
-Steinert served as Maurice Boucher's right-hand man as he made more money than any of the other Angels in Montreal.
+Steinert served as Maurice "Mom" Boucher's right-hand man as he made more money than any of the other Angels in Montreal.
 Steinert often mocked Carroll, boasting that he made more money than him, and Kane reported that the two men hated each other.
 The journalists Julien Sher and William Marsden wrote the feud between Carroll and Steinert was like "the twisting schemes of ambitious and sometimes psychotic medieval princes".
 When Carroll asked Kane to drive him to Halifax in March 1995, Steinert refused to allow it and the two men almost came to blows over the issue.
 Reflecting the power balance, Donald "Bam Bam" Magnussen, the bodyguard to Stadnick, went over to serving as Steinert's bodyguard as Magnussen believed that Steinert would soon be the new Hells Angels national president.
 Steinert formed a gang within the gang that he called the groupe de Cinq ("group of Five") that took over drug dealing along Crescent Street in Montreal and York Street in Ottawa, both of which were Carroll's territory.
 Steinert also started to sell drugs all over Quebec, Ontario and Manitoba, which both Stadnick and Carroll considered to be their territory.